paulorsaraujo7/agb_fl/README.md

-Anjo da Guarda
-Anjo da Guarda is a mobile application designed to enhance personal safety and emergency readiness.
+**Anjo da Guarda** is a mobile application designed to enhance personal safety and emergency readiness.
 With quick access to essential emergency contacts in Brazil, a built-in flashlight, and geolocation features, Anjo da Guarda is your digital guardian angel, always ready when you need it most.

 🌟 Features
 📞 Emergency Numbers Access